mimiyin/choreographic-interventions-s18/README.md

 - [Office Hours Signup](https://itp.nyu.edu/inwiki/Signup/Mimi)

 ### Course Structure | [See introductory description below.](#course-description)
-Over the course of the semester, we will cover 4 topic areas that correspond to 4 parameters of choreography: Pathways, Form + Substance, Space and Timing + Pacing.
+Over the course of the semester, we will cover 4 topic areas that correspond to 4 parameters of choreography: Pathways, Form + Substance, Space and Time.
 Topics will be introduced through movement-based improvisation exercises.
 Computational strategies will be examined through code examples.
 For each topic, students will create a small movement study in 2 stages: the first analog, the second computational with the aim of fully exploring how technology "intervened" and changed the choreographic process.

 The class will culminate in a showing of student work.
 Final projects can either be in the form of a tool to aid in movement practice, an interactive installation or a live performance.